C-ORG/c-org/README.md

 ## Node provider

 Everything was tested with `ganache`.
-Including `infura` and testing on real blockchains is necessary.
+Adding `infura` and testing on real blockchains is necessary.
 Similarly, automated tests should use `testrpc` instead of depending on an extern call to `ganache`.

 ## Installation